 Wood putty and wood filler are like band-aids.
 Want to know why?
-Because they repair almost any wooden surface, you apply them on.
-You can never go wrong when using these compounds from furniture making, home restoration, and improving the quality on wooden surfaces.
+Because they repair almost any wooden surface, you apply them.

-In this article, you’re going to know when to use wood putty and wood filler, filling holes on wood, how to use wood putty and wood filler, and the differences between wood putty and wood filler, buying a wood filler, and the frequently asked questions about wood putty and filler.
+In this article, you’re going to know when to use wood putty and wood filler, filling holes in wood, how to use wood putty and wood filler, the differences between wood putty and wood filler, buying a wood filler, and the frequently asked questions about wood putty and filler.

 When to Use Wood Putty

 The ideal use of wood putty is on finished surfaces.
-The wood putty is suitable for outdoor products since it works well in conditions where change temperature and humidity are frequent, the compound and its expanding properties remain the same.
+The wood putty is suitable for outdoor products since it works well in conditions where changes in temperature and humidity are frequent, and the compound and its expanding properties remain the same.